samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

-* `adminUsername` (*Type inferred from the provided value*): The username of your Salesforce administrator account.
+* `adminUsername` (string; *Type inferred from the provided string value*): The username of your Salesforce administrator account.
 Console display name: "Username".
-* `consumerKey` (*Type inferred from the provided value*): The consumer key shown on your Salesforce connected app.
+* `consumerKey` (string; *Type inferred from the provided string value*): The consumer key shown on your Salesforce connected app.
 Console display name: "Consumer Key".
-* `domainName` (*Type inferred from the provided value*): Your Salesforce domain name, such as "mycompany-dev-ed".
+* `domainName` (string; *Type inferred from the provided string value*): Your Salesforce domain name, such as "mycompany-dev-ed".
 Console display name: "Domain Name".
 * `environment` (string): If the environment you specify in the Domain Name field is part of a sandbox organization, select Sandbox.
 Otherwise, select Production.
 Console display name: "Environment".
-* `privateKey` (*Type inferred from the provided value*): The private key that corresponds to the X.509 certificate you added to your Salesforce connected app.
+* `privateKey` (string; *Type inferred from the provided string value*): The private key that corresponds to the X.509 certificate you added to your Salesforce connected app.
 Console display name: "Private Key".

 Example: